RyanYuanyang/Sea-Battle-Game/README.md

 4. A file named "record.txt" that ranks the best record of player in challenging mode (with the date when each play round is conducted) would be generated/output and then it would also be input back into the program each time the players call the record.

-6. Codes is in multiple files according to their functions.
+5. Codes are in multiple files according to their functions.
 For example, a file named main.cpp is the main body of the program, AI.cpp would be the program of the AI opponent, a file named printBoard.cpp would be the program to print the 2D array into a game board, and multiple header files would be created to declare different functions being used in the whole program.

 **We use academy11 server for testing**